Just Facts; Not Fear

 Key Points

-• Half of released sex offenders had a subsequent arrest that led to a conviction, a lower percentage than for all released prisoners.
+• Half of released sex offenders had another arrest and conviction, lower than for all released prisoners.

-• Within 3 years of release, 28% of sex offenders had an arrest that led to a conviction, compared to 49% of all released prisoners.
+• Within 3 years of release, 28% of sex offenders had an arrest and conviction, compared to 49% of all released prisoners.

 Summary

-This report (researched and written by the United States Government) clearly states that, contrary to the false narrative that is preached by politicians looking to exploit an unprotected and vulnerable minority:
+This report by the United States Government clearly states that, contrary to the false narrative politicians use to exploit an unprotected and vulnerable minority:

 Sex offenders are less likely to re-offend than all other released offenders from state prison.
 They are also more likely to commit a non-violent or property-style crime after release.